Owl0111/linkedin-clone/README.md

 # LinkedIn Clone

-1. Authentication
-2. Start a Post
-3. Update a Post
-4. Delete a Post
-5. Add Connections
-6. Like and Comment on a Post
-7. Update Profile
-8. See Other Profiles
-9. Add a Profile Picture
-10. Add Post Images
-11. Search For Other Users
+This project aims to replicate the core functionality of the website LinkedIN.
+It was made using HTML, SCSS, ReactJS and Firebase.

 ---
-The website is hosted by: https://linkedin-clone-a9087.web.app
+The website is hosted by: https://linkedin-clone-5428d.web.app